erikjusufi/Sudoku-solver/README.md

 # Sudoku Solver

-A C++ program that solves Sudoku puzzles using a backtracking algorithm with prioritized empty cells.
+2 C++ programs that solves Sudoku puzzles using a backtracking algorithm.
+One is using backtracking with constraints method with prioritized empty cells, other one is simple backtracking.

 ## Table of Contents